AcademySoftwareFoundation/tac/process/start_project.md

 Academy Software Foundation staff collectively have decades of experience driving open-source projects and ecosystems in various vertical and horizontal industries, bringing the best practices to your project.

-- Press relations and analyst relations teams to increase awareness of and excitement about your project, and receive regular reports on press mentions and comparisons to similar projects.
+- Press relations and analyst relations teams to increase awareness of and excitement about your project and receive regular reports on press mentions and comparisons to similar projects.
 - Academy Software Foundation can leverage the expertise of its parent organization, The Linux Foundation, which hosts other successful projects, including the Linux kernel, Let’s Encrypt, and Node.js.
 - You will have access to full-time Academy Software Foundation staff eager to assist your project in myriad ways and help make it successful.